 The World Bank Group Country Partnership Framework in Vietnam

 The World Bank is a global program that helps to support countries with low-interest rate loans.
-The World Bank works to improve the farming industry of rural Vietnam by encouraging low-income farmers with profit-making crops.
-Through helping the economic growth of impoverished areas, nearly 1.5 million people join the Vietnamese middle class annually.
+It works to improve the farming industry of rural Vietnam by encouraging low-income farmers with profit-making crops.
+By helping the economic growth of impoverished areas, nearly 1.5 million people join the Vietnamese middle class annually.
 Vietnam has since reduced its poverty to nearly 10%.
 For instance, as of 2016 and in 2018, 70% of people living in Vietnam are income-secure.
-The World Bank has assisted with Vietnam’s most disadvantaged population through increasing farming productivity, strengthening the skills of farmers and leveling the playing field for all the gain employment opportunities.
+The World Bank has assisted Vietnam’s most disadvantaged population through increasing farming productivity, strengthening the skills of farmers and leveling the playing field for all the gain employment opportunities.